It is almost 5 pm; my bus should be leaving soon. I’m heading back up to Baguio after three eventful days in Manila.

 What I missed is the same thing I’ve missed in practically every gym in Manila and that’s defensive work.
 I need a trainer who will throw the mitts at me over and over until I start developing some sense of how to deflect them.

 Finally, I missed sparring.
 There are plenty of men training in MMA at B.A.M.F. who are actual fighters and they spar with each other, but it seems that most of the women who come here merely do the training for exercise and not to get punched in the face.
 And hey, that’s completely understandable.
 If only the guys would spar with me!
 But that’s what Lakay is for and I can’t wait to come back.

 That being said, what’s stopping you from coming over to B.A.M.F. and checking out the free trial for yourself?
 You get eight sessions in a 30-day period and you can choose from jiu-jitsu, Muay Thai, MMA, wrestling, and boxing.
 Whether you’re an absolute beginner or an advanced professional, they will accommodate you!
 It’s a great community and team to be a part of.

 Well, that’s all I have for today.
-It took this bus three hours just to get out of the city so it’s going to be a long trip and I can’t wait to crawl in bed and cuddle my husband and daughter.
+It took this bus three hours just to get out of the city so it’s going to be a long trip and I can’t wait to crawl into bed and cuddle my daughter.